Wandering cell: Characteristics

 Wandering Cells are probably amoeboid when alive but after fixations they are seen to possess a distinct nucleus.
 These cells are regarded as a special type of blood cell.
 The cells were found to take up iron saccharate, which had been injected into the hemocoele.
-The cell's cytoplasm contains a variety of inclusions and characteristically, a well-marked eosinophile area.
+The cell's cytoplasm contains a variety of inclusions and characteristically, a well-marked eosinophilic area.
 The wandering cells of nudibranchs are excretory taking up effete matter from the hemocoele and discharging it into the lumen of the gut.

 Lymphocytes

 Lymphocytes are just one group of cells that function as part of the immune system.
 More of this group travel around the lymphatic system than in the blood network.
 Two types of lymphocytes are present in the bloodstream, which are the B cells and the T cells.

 B cells are wandering cells that are antibody factories.
 They are capable of producing molecules that can recognize and bond to specific types of molecules present in infectious organisms or substances that the body identifies as foreign.
 Every individual B cell makes only one particular type of antibody, specific to only one type of foreign substance.
 For example, where one cell produces antibody against one of the many viral causes of a cold, another cell's antibodies will ignore the presence of the same virus completely.

 Normally, the body contains many different B cells, specialized for a specific invader, but only has low levels of each type circulating.
 When an invader manages to break past other defenses, like the skin or digestive tract into the body, then the circulating B cells that target that particular foreigner multiply up and produce more antibody.
 Special forms of B cell called plasma cells produce antibodies; little versions of the specialized B cells, called memory B cells, remain stored in lymph glands prepared for the next invasion by the foreigner.

 Although the products of B cells, the antibodies, stick onto their target invader, they most often do not kill the invader.
 This job falls to other types of lymphocytes called T cells.
 There are three different forms of T cells, which are the Helper T cells, the Killer T cells, and the Suppressor T cells.